flucoma/flucoma-docs/doc/SKMeans.rst

    :arg action: A function to run when complete.

-   Overwrites the means (centroids) of each cluster, and declare the object trained.
+   Overwrites the means (centroids) of each cluster, and declares the object trained.

 :message clear: